 - Recommend the electives most suited for the career that you are pursuing.
 Courses taken without the approval of the advisor, especially at other colleges, may not be acceptable for credit toward a major or minor.

 Refer you to academic services to help you be successful by achieving a grade of C or better in your departmental courses so they will be counted toward a biological sciences major or minor.

 - Meet with you to ensure you have met all graduation requirements.

 See the advisor as soon as you decide to select a minor in the department.

-If you are trying to get into a closed class or are having trouble registering for a class, email your Western Identification Number, the Course Registration Number for the courses you are trying to register for and the error message, if applicable, to email@example.com.
+If you are trying to get into a closed class or are having trouble registering for a class, email your Western Identification Number, the Course Reference Number for the courses you are trying to register for and the error message, if applicable, to the undergraduate advisor.